tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Object 接口/基本操作/PUT Object_intl_en.md

 ## Description

-This API (PUT Object) is used to upload a local object to the specified bucket.
-The requester of this API should have write permission to the bucket.
+This API is used to upload a local object to a specified bucket.
+To make this request, you need to have the permission to write to the bucket.

->
+> ?
->- If the Content-Length value in the request header is smaller than the length of the data transferred in the actual request body, COS will still successfully create a file, but the object size will only be equal to the size defined in Content-Length, and excessive data will be discarded.
+>- If the `Content-Length` value in the request header is smaller than the length of the data in the actual request body, COS will still successfully create a file, but the object size will equal the size defined in `Content-Length`, and the remaining data will be discarded.
->- If an object with the same name as the object to be uploaded already exists in the bucket, and versioning is not enabled, it will be overwritten and 200 OK will be returned upon success.
+>- If there is an object in the bucket with the same name as the object to be uploaded, and versioning is not enabled, the old object will be overwritten by the new one and `200 OK` will be returned upon success.

 #### Versioning

-- If versioning is enabled for the bucket, COS will automatically generate a unique version ID for the object to be uploaded.
-It returns this ID in the response using the x-cos-version-id response header.
+- If versioning is enabled for the bucket, COS will automatically generate a unique version ID for the object to be uploaded and return this ID in the response using the `x-cos-version-id` response header.
-- If you suspend versioning for the bucket, COS will always use "null" as the version ID of the object stored in the bucket and will not return the x-cos-version-id response header.
+- If versioning is suspended for the bucket, COS will always use `null` as the version ID of the objects in the bucket and will not return the `x-cos-version-id` response header.

 ## Request